-power of attorney for health care: One of two forms of advance directives, this document enables individuals to designate a specific person to make health care decisions on their behalf should they become incapacitated.
+power of attorney for health care: One form of advance directive, this document enables individuals to designate a specific person to make health care decisions on their behalf should they become incapacitated.
 (See "Resources" for information on accessing the state form.)